 Veterans and their families can seek VA benefits and compensation for their medical conditions.
 One caveat to remember is that service members must not be dishonorably discharged.
 There were over one million military personnel affected by the water contamination, and many have gone on to live without being aware of the exposure.

-It is estimated that there are nearly 1 million people who suffer from a medical condition resulting from the consumption of toxic water.
+It is estimated that there are nearly 750,000 people who suffer from a medical condition resulting from the consumption of toxic water.
 Everyone who consumed the water and now has a lifelong illness must be able to seek compensation and health benefits.
-Remember, not every service member at Camp Lejeune consumed the toxic water – certain areas of the Camp had clean drinking and bathing water.
+Remember, not every service member at Camp LeJeune consumed the toxic water – certain areas of the Camp had clean drinking and bathing water.

 In contrast, drinking water is safe today, but the ramifications of toxic water are prevalent.
 It is vital to discuss your eligibility with an attorney who is involved in the veteran’s community and knows firsthand how victims feel physically and mentally.